HadiAwali/hyores-hytale/README.md

 ## 📥 Installation

 1. Download the latest `.jar` from CurseForge.
 2. Drop the `.jar` file into your **Hytale Mods folder**.
 3. Launch Hytale and enable the mod in your world settings.

-> Mods must be enabled per world to function properly.
+> Mods must be enabled per world to function correctly.

 ---

 ## 📜 Changelog

-Full release history available here:
+Full release history is available here:

 👉 [`CHANGELOG.md`](CHANGELOG.md)